volterraedge/terraform-provider-volterra/docs/resources/volterra_service_policy_rule.md

 App Firewall violation contexts to be excluded for this request.

 `exclude_violation` - (Required) App Firewall violation type (`String`).

+### Flag

+Flag the request while not taking any invasive actions..

 ### Headers